rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   Quine, W.V.O.
 (1969).
 Ontological relativity. [^Quine1969p26]
 -   Quine, W.V.O.
 (1969).
 Natural kinds. [^Quine1969p114]
 -   [Introduction: Pursuing a naturalist metaphysics](https://www.academia.edu/6778507/Introduction_Pursuing_a_Naturalist_Metaphysics_1) [^Ross2013]

-Quine:

->   Yet people, sticks, stones, electrons, and molecules are real indeed, on my view,
->   and it is these and no dim proxies that science is all about.
-Now how is such
->   robust realism to be reconciled with what we have just been through?
-The answer
->   is naturalism: the recognition that it is within science itself, and not in
->   some prior philosophy, that reality is properly to be identified and
->   described.  [^Quine1981p474]

 See the [Outline on scientific realism](scientific-realism.html).